Julieanne Kost – Adobe Systems, WT10

 345 Park Avenue, San Jose, CA 95110

 Since joining Adobe in 1992, Julieanne Kost has learned her craft through hands-on experience and now serves as the Principal Digital Imaging Evangelist for Lightroom and Photoshop.
-Her role includes customer education, product development, and market research for photography, digital imaging, and illustration.
+Her primary role is customer education encompassing photography, design, and photo illustration.

-In her work, Julieanne combines a passion for photography, a mastery of digital imaging techniques and a degree in psychology, in order to construct a world similar enough to appear familiar, yet obviously an interpretation of the physical reality that surrounds us.
+By combining her passion for photography, a mastery of digital imaging techniques and a degree in psychology, Julieanne’s photographic and fine art work creates a world similar enough to appear familiar, yet uniquely interprets reality.
 She has had several exhibits of her work as well as published numerous articles on Photoshop and Lightroom in books, magazines and online.
-She holds an AA in Fine Art Photography and a BS in Psychology.
+She holds and AA in Fine Art Photography and a BS in Psychology.

 In my work, I combine a passion for photography, a mastery of digital imaging techniques and knowledge gained from a degree in psychology, in order to construct a world similar enough to appear familiar, yet obviously an interpretation of the physical reality that surrounds us.